All software on this site has been written by Nicola Amanda Mackin FRAS.

 Any procedures suggested on this website should be used carefully and will be at the users risk.
 Performing these procedures implies acceptance that the responsibility is with the user and the author of this website will not be held responsible for any problems arising from the use of these procedures.

 AstroDMx Capture running under Fedora 26 / Cinnamon.
 The dark theme has been inherited from the Cinnamon desktop theme.

 There has been a delay in releasing the next version of AstroDMx Capture.
 The next version will have FITS support (with rich metadata) together with many other improvements and bug fixes.
-This version should be released within the next seven days.
+This version will be released as soon as possible.

 The latest version of AstroDMx Capture for Linux is 0.10.2.0.
 The software is now distributed in three packages and can be downloaded by clicking the following links.

 - astrodmx_capture version 0.10.2.0 - Debian Installer (DEB)

 - astrodmx_capture version 0.10.2.0 - RPM Installer (RPM)